abubinfahd/abubinfahd.github.io/README.md

 ## 🎓 Online Courses & Certifications

-*(Relevant online courses completed, platforms, and certifications)*
+**Research Methodology (Basic to Advanced)**
+*October 2023*
+**Research Help Bangladesh**
+- Completed a comprehensive training in research methodology, covering both basic and advanced research techniques, including data collection, analysis, and academic writing.

+**Data Insight**
+*July 2022*
+**Data Scientist Program**
+- Completed a comprehensive program in data science, focusing on data analysis, machine learning, and statistical modeling.

+**DataCamp**
+*Dec 2022*
+**Data Scientist with Python**
+- Completed the Data Scientist with Python course, gaining proficiency in Python for data analysis, visualization, and machine learning.

 ---
 ## 🤝 Volunteer Work
 **Voirobi**
-2019-2023<br>
-Khulna University<br>
-General Secretary<br>
+*2019-2023*
+**Khulna University**
+**General Secretary**
 - A leading music club at Khulna University, fostering talent and organizing vibrant musical events, workshops, and cultural programs.
-Actively contributed to the club's growth and creative direction, building a strong platform for aspiring musicians.
+- Actively contributed to the club's growth and creative direction, building a strong platform for aspiring musicians.

 **Rotaract Club of Khulna University**
-2019-2020<br>
-Member<br>
+*2019-2020*
+**Member**
 - Raised funds for flood-affected people.
-- Volunteer on KU Job Fair and the event Thirst Optimist.
+- Volunteered at the KU Job Fair and the event **Thirst Optimist**.
+---

 ## 📇 References